 The Dean of Students Office provides support to Respondents who are involved in reports of alleged sexual misconduct.
 This support is to enable students to navigate academic, personal, and community impact; receive advice on policy and procedures; and connect to other community resources that could be beneficial.

 A Respondent Advocate is able to:

 - Assist Respondents in navigating options related to academic and personal issues as necessary

 - Support and connect Respondents with campus and community resources

 - Attend conduct meetings as a support person

-- Assist Respondent throughout investigation process, if required
+- Assist Respondent throughout investigation process, if requested

 A Respondent Advocate is not: